UpCloudLtd/upcloud-packer/README.md

 ### Pre-built binaries

-You can download pre-built binaries of the plugin from http://packer-builder-upcloud-build-host.negge.fi/.
-Once you've downloaded the binary for your operating system and architecture, rename the file to `packer-builder-upcloud`, move it to `~/.packer.d/plugins` and make it executable.
+You can download pre-built binaries of the plugin from the [GitHub releases page](https://github.com/Jalle19/packer-builder-upcloud/releases).
+Just download the archive for your operating system and architecture, then unpack the contents to `~/.packer.d/plugins`.
+Make sure the file is executable.

 ### Installing from source